adityamittal3107/ts_everywhere_resources/example_actions/linking_filter/README.md

 The pinboardId is the ID for the pinboard to be filtered.
 You can find the ID using the Developer Playground.

-Now, when rending, add the hook for the custom action:
+Now, when rendering, add the hook for the custom action:

 ~~~
   embed